jprchlik/sigmoid_selector/README.md

 aia_movie/make_aia_movie.pro
 ========================
-Creates a 4 panel movie of SDO/AIA 193, 304, 335, and XRT over the sigmiod's lifetime at a 30 minute cadence.
+Creates a 4 panel movie of SDO/AIA 193, 304, 335, and XRT over the sigmoid's lifetime at a 30 minute cadence.
 The output movie has a time range spanning sigmoid start to sigmoid_end to minute precision.

 flare_cme_sigcat,sigloc,fname=fname,odir=odir
 ================
-flare_cme_sigcat returns a save file with a list of CMEs and flares associated with the sigmiod.
-In addition, it computes the time the sigmiod is closest to the central merdian (CM).
+flare_cme_sigcat returns a save file with a list of CMEs and flares associated with the sigmoid.
+In addition, it computes the time the sigmoid is closest to the central merdian (CM).
 The only required input is a directory (sigloc) with a save file created by sigmoidsize_adv.
 The output of the program is a save file is in the same directory as the sigloc, unless specified.
-The output file outputs 1 row for all sigmiods of a given ID in the output from sigmoidsize_adv
+The output file outputs 1 row for all sigmoids of a given ID in the output from sigmoidsize_adv

 The program first computes the time sigmoid is nearest to CM using the cx and cy parameters.
 Then the program uses the nearest CM point to find the time the sigmoid is at CM.